 Uncovered PVT collectors dominate world market

 Outside France, uncovered PVT collectors account for the majority of sales (94 %).
 They are mostly used as a heat source for a brine heat pump or for borehole regeneration.
-Among the largest suppliers of this PVT type are the following companies: Millennium Solar (Israel), Dualsun (France), Solator (Austria), Solar Energy Booster, Triple Solar, R&R Systems and Aliusenergy (all Netherlands), Solink/Hdemia (Italy) and Sundrum Solar (USA).
+Among the largest suppliers of this PVT type are the following companies: Millennium Solar (Israel), Dualsun (France), Solator (Austria), Solar Energy Booster, Triple Solar, HR Solar, R&R Systems and Aliusenergy (all Netherlands), Solink/Hdemia (Italy) and Sundrum Solar (USA).

 Covered PVT collectors are still a rather small market with 44,527 m2 in operation – 5 % of the world market outside France.
 Nevertheless, they are already used in many countries.
 The largest areas in operation with this PVT type are in Spain, the Netherlands and Germany.
 They usually provide heat directly for showering and space heating without a heat pump.

 PVT modules based on evacuated tubes are so far only offered by one British manufacturer, Naked Energy (see photo below).
 The company announced the start of capital raising in July 2022.
 The targeted GBP 10 million (British pounds) will go towards US and further global expansion.

 PVT elements in glass tubes Photo: Naked Energy

 Websites of organisations mentioned in this news article:

 Task 60 – Application of PVT collectors: https://task60.iea-shc.org/